-The Basic Kinds of Water: Tap, Filtered, and Bottled
+The Three Different Kinds of Water: Tap, Filtered, and Bottled

-When it comes to H20, the first choice you need to make is whether you’re buying a bottle of the stuff or drinking from the tap.
-While bottled water may offer you more glamorous-sounding choices (see the following section), and in certain highly polluted countries, cities, and towns is safer than tap water, it also contributes to the major environmental problem of plastic waste.
-Plus, you’re likely ingesting microplastics if it’s in a plastic bottle, and there is very little regulation about what goes into bottled water so you don’t really know what you’re drinking.
-A 2018 study of 259 plastic bottled water brands showed 90% had microplastics in the water, the lowest (best) levels were in San Pellegrino (74 per liter in the most contaminated bottle tested), followed by Evian (256).
+First off, it contributes to the major environmental problem of plastic waste.
+Plus, you’re likely ingesting microplastics if it’s in a soft plastic bottle, and there is very little regulation about what goes into bottled water, so you don’t really know what you’re drinking.
+A 2018 study of 259 plastic bottled water brands showed 90% had microplastics in the water; the lowest (best) levels were in San Pellegrino (74 per liter in the most contaminated bottle tested), followed by Evian (256).
 Another 2018 study that tested 19 bottled water brands for microplastics found that Boxed Water, Fiji, Ozarka and Evian, Icelandic Glacial and Crystal Geyser had the highest levels of contamination, respectively.
 How could Evian be on the better end in one study and the worse end in another?
 The level of microplastics differed from bottle to bottle, not just brand to brand.
-So what can you do?
-See below.

 Distilled Water: Distilled water is water that has been boiled into a vapor and then condensed back down into liquid to remove impurities.
 Distilled water can be a good choice in areas where the tap water contains impurities; however, the distillation process removes any potentially beneficial minerals from the water (which is a big reason why you’re drinking it!), and there’s concern that distilled water could leach trace amounts of minerals from your body.
 Therefore distilled water wouldn’t be our first choice for everyday drinking water.